 Error.
 Submission of this item to your trip planner may have timed out.
 Please try again or check your trip planner to make sure it has been added.

-Follow the Civil War trail & trials of "Captain" James Allison Colehour through his (3) year enlistment.
-The "Prospect House" is on the National Register of Historic Places and is a "Living" history museum.
+Follow the Civil War trail & trials of "Captain" James Allison Colehour through his (3) year enlistment in the Civil War Museum.

 Continually inhabited since 1882, the Prospect House features the Civil War Museum.
 Century old trees define the grounds where the Prospect House was originally built and remains today as a historical site in Battle Lake, Minnesota.
-The Prospect House is currently registered with the National Trust for Historic Preservation.
+The Prospect House is currently listed on the National Register for Historic Places.